 Cedar Island Refuge

 The Cedar Island Refuge is a marshland refuge established five miles from the eastern edge of the Atlantic Ocean.
-Many bird and animal species call the island home, while unique sea creatures soak at the water’s edge.
+Many bird and animal species call this North Carolina island home, while unique sea creatures soak at the water’s edge.
 Boardwalks and shaded areas line the pathways of this Island Refuge, accessible for all ages.

 The Best Restaurants in Beaufort

 - Moonrakers — Located in the historical district, Moonrakers is a mecca for magical meals.
 The name is derived from the rectangular sails which are flown at the high mast on 17th-century ships, an homage to the nautical past of the coastal culture and cuisine of Beaufort.

 - Black Sheep — Focused on American fares and wood-fired pizzas, Black Sheep is a bastion of waterfront dining in Beaufort.

 - Mezcalito — Mezcalito has been a much-appreciated addition to the Beaufort cuisine scene, keeping the hungry masses satisfied with spectacular Mexican meals.

 - The Dockhouse — The Dockhouse has been a beloved institution of Beaufort since it opened its doors in 1978 and is definitely one of the best Beaufort, NC Restaurants!

 Best Things To Do In Beaufort, NC Map

 - We like to use VRBO when searching for vacation apartment rentals and Booking.com when searching for hotels.